Gris87/ngos/docs/0. Intro/7. Tools/4. Test verifier/README.md

 ### How to ...

 Test verifier tool will check all C++ headers in specified PATH argument for the declared functions.<br/>
-It will inform you if there is no tests for declared functions.
+It will inform you if there are no tests for declared functions.